mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Character Creation Helper.md

 -   What is your biggest secret or the thing you're most ashamed of?

+Tell me about your family.
+Tell me about your known extended family.
+- Would you still be in contact with either?

 What is your Character’s gimmick that you can rely on during roleplay moments?